Common Concerns About Using a Doula

-No, a doula is supportive to both the mother and her partner, and plays a crucial role in helping a partner become involved in the birth to the extent he or she feels comfortable.
+No, a doula is supportive of both the mother and her partner and plays a crucial role in helping a partner become involved in the birth to the extent he or she feels comfortable.

 Does the birth doula make decisions on my behalf?